siblackburn/python_bali/quiz/quiz.md

 Through exceptions testing: where we define what should happen when we encounter certain types of errors

-- Give an example of when you would throw an exception. (write code)

-user_input = input("Enter a number between 1 and 1000:")
+- Give an example of when you would throw an exception. (write code) e.g. when you get input that you aren't expecting at the time you wrote the code user_input = input("Enter a number between 1 and 1000:")

 while user_input <1 or user_input > 1000: